DXi Veeam Installation

 The New Linux Server - SSH Connection dialog appears, allowing Veeam to deploy the Veeam Data Mover Service on the DXi.

-The SSH Settings dialog appears
+The Network Settings dialog appears

 Note: The data transfer range of 2500 to 3090 is the port range allocated for Veeam.
 Other services use ports outside of this range.